Visualization Generation with Large Language Models: An Evaluation: Evaluation

 \section{Evaluation}

-In this section, we first introduce the dataset and LLM we adopt in the evaluation, and then we present and analyze the evaluation results and the comparison with previous NL2VIS approaches.
+This section will first introduce the dataset and \revise{LLMs} utilized in our evaluation.
+Subsequently, we present and analyze the initial evaluation results. \revise{Detailed findings summarized from the results will be provided in the next section.}